Emergency Department Initiation Model

 Examples of ED Initiation Programs

-in the ED.
-The program treats an average of 1,000 patients each month across California.
+involvement in treatment in the ED.
+The program treats an average of 1,000 patients each month across

 Rural programs will need to address several common barriers to MOUD to